 Note: Guidelines referenced in this module are provided in brief, summary format.
-Full recommendations should be reviewed in the original publication(s) and utilized with physician/clinician judgment, treatment, and based on individual patient's unique needs and circumstances.
+Full recommendations should be reviewed in the original publication(s) and utilized with physician/clinician judgment, with consideration given to a patient's unique needs and circumstances.

 Medication Adherence: An Invisible Obstacle